New framework bolsters Biden's hand as climate summit begins

 National security adviser Jake Sullivan said there was no contradiction between Biden’s climate goals and the request for more imported oil.

-Denouncing what he called a “certain ‘gotcha’ quality” to questions on oil imports, Sullivan said the administration must consider both the short and long term.
-“We have to at once pay attention to energy supply today and work towards a net-zero future,” he said.
+Officials “have to at once pay attention to energy supply today and work towards a net-zero future,″ he said.

+Granholm, appearing on NBC’s “Meet the Press,” said Biden is considering releasing some oil from the Strategic Petroleum Reserve to bring prices down, but has not made a final decision.

+“Let me just say … that these rising fuel prices in fossil fuels tell us why we’ve got to double down on diversifying our fuel supply to go for clean,” she said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.